CamiloGarciaLaRotta/Projects/README.md

 ####Disclaimer:

+This projects are personal code written for university courses.
+The problems are intelectual property of the correspondent Professors.

-HiRiQ and BaseConverter projects where done for COMP 250 Introduction to Computer Science class under [Prof. Claude Crepeau's](http://www.cs.mcgill.ca/~crepeau/) directives.
+- HiRiQ and BaseConverter projects were done for COMP 250 Intro to Computer Science under [Prof. Claude Crepeau's](http://www.cs.mcgill.ca/~crepeau/) directives
-The problems as well as the helper methods are his intelectual property.
+- bin_2_num project was done for ECSE 221 Intro to COmputer Engineering under Prof. Donald Davis directives